 LSU Graduate School Application Process

-Applicants for graduate studies must first submit an application to the LSU Graduate School at gradapply.lsu.edu.
+Applicants for graduate studies must first submit an application to the LSU Graduate School at the Graduate Admission Application.
 The Graduate School website includes an online application form and instructions for paying application fees and submitting transcripts and test scores.
-Required application materials for the LSU Graduate School include:
+Applicants for the MLA program are admitted only in the fall semester.
+The deadline for applications is January 16.
+Note this deadline is earlier than the deadline for the LSU Graduate School.

 - Transcripts from all universities attended or attending and from which you have received degrees

 - TOEFL scores, if applicable

 - Application form (submit online) and application fees

 - Statement of purpose (submit online) addressing such matters as areas of interest, your plans for development, and possible thesis topics